top of page

 brandi-redd-sk3zYkMbySk-unsplash_edited.

-This paper synthesizes empirical evidence for positive psychology, virtue, & flourishing interventions, and explores a dual treatment focus in psychotherapy on symptom reduction and cultivating well-being.
+This paper synthesizes empirical evidence for positive psychology, virtue, and flourishing interventions, and explores a dual treatment focus in psychotherapy on symptom reduction and cultivating well-being.

 [click for more detail]